tldr-pages/tldr/pages/common/web-ext.md

 # web-ext

-> A command line tool for managing web extension development.
+> A command-line tool for managing web extension development.
 > More information: <https://www.npmjs.com/package/web-ext>.

 - Run the web extension in the current directory in Firefox: